 Virginia’s average insurance premiums are lower than the rest of the country’s.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Virginia was $946, a bit lower than the national average of $1,132.
-There are 19 states that have lower average home insurance rates than Virginia, and 31 states that are higher.
+The average cost of homeowners insurance in the state of Virginia was $946, a bit lower than the national average of $1,173.
+There are 20 states with lower average home insurance rates than Virginia, and 30 states that are more expensive.

 Choosing a homeowners insurance company in Virginia should be easier.
 Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
 The key to finding the best rates is to get a home insurance quotes comparison in Virginia from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Virginia.
 Out of the 16,784 Virginia homeowners that used QuoteWizard to request insurance quotes last year, 889 had no home insurance.

 Why contact every company in Virginia that you want a homeowners insurance quote from?
 Save time and money with QuoteWizard.

 |4||Nationwide Mutual Group||$181,503||9.4%|

 |8||VA Farm Bureau Mutual Insurance Co.||$48,068||2.5%|